gabrie30/ghorg/README.md

 ## Changing clone directories

 1. By default ghorg will clone the org or user repos into a directory like `$HOME/ghorg/org`.
 If you want to clone the org to a different directory use the `--path` flag or set `GHORG_ABSOLUTE_PATH_TO_CLONE_TO` in your ghorg conf. **This value must be an absolute path**.
-For example if you wanted to clone the kubernetes org to `/tmp/ghorg`
+For example if you wanted to clone the kubernetes org to `/tmp/ghorg` you would run the following command.

     ```
     $ ghorg clone kubernetes --path=/tmp/ghorg
     ```
-    which would create
+    which would create...

     ```
     /tmp/ghorg